deeplyinc/listen-sdk-android-samples/docs/contents/getting-started/quick-start.md

 The Listen SDK comes with a variety of tools that make it easy to use all the features needed to analyze sound events.
 This article introduces the way to quickly implement Sound event analysis by using these tools.

-Of course, even if you don't use the tools provided by the Listen SDK and implement them directly in the way provided by the Android framework, you can use the same Listen sound analysis function.
+Of course, even if you don't use the tools provided by the Listen SDK and implement them directly in the way provided by the Android framework, you can use the same Listen sound analysis functionality.
 The direct implementation in the manner provided by the Android framework will be described in more detail in the following documentation.

-We assume that you already have an SDK key and `.dpl` file that is provided after service registration.
+We assume that you already have an SDK key and `.dpl` file that are provided after service registration.